jhumelsine/jhumelsine.github.io/_posts/2025-12-23-prototype.md

 This implementation is close to how I resolved class names with my [Parser](#interpreter-grammar-and-Parser-revisited).
 When we added a new functional class, we added a static blocked registration.
 It was in C++, so registration happened automatically at start up.
 When the parser encountered an identifier for the class, the Prototype Registry would find the registered breeder and return a copy of it.

 # Prototype Use Case
-The next blog will feature a Prototype Use Case (TBD).
+The next blog will feature a [Prototype Use Case](https://jhumelsine.github.io/2025/12/30/prototype-use-case.html).

 # When Not to Use Prototype
 Prototype is not a default choice.
 If your system has a closed set of types, changes infrequently, or prioritizes simplicity over extensibility, a Factory or Builder will usually be clearer and easier to reason about.
 Prototype earns its complexity only when the cost of change dominates the cost of indirection.